bio3d-vision/bio3d-vision.github.io/platelet-description.md

 ---
 layout: page
-title: 'Platelet dataset'
+title: 'platelet-em dataset'
 ---

 Created by [LCIMB](about-lcimb/) in collaboration with the [Storrie lab](https://physiology.uams.edu/faculty/brian-storrie/).
-The **platelet** dataset contains two 3D images of human platelets, as well as instance and semantic segmentations of those two image volumes.
+The **platelet-em** dataset contains two 3D scanning electron microscope (EM) images of human platelets, as well as instance and semantic segmentations of those two image volumes.

-This data has been reviewed by NIBIB and cleared for public release, and contains no PII or PHI.
+This data has been reviewed by NIBIB, contains no PII or PHI, and is cleared for public release.
 All files use a multipage uint16 TIF format.
 A 3D image with size [Z, X, Y] is saved as Z pages of size [X, Y].
 Image voxels are approximately 40x10x10 nm<sup>3</sup>.

 ## Image files

 ![50-images.tif, Z=0](media/50-images.png)

-The **platelet** image volumes were acquired by a [Gatan 3View](https://www.gatan.com/products/sem-imaging-spectroscopy/3view-system) serial block-face scanning electron microscope (SBF-SEM) by members of LCIMB.
+The **platelet** image volumes were acquired by a [Gatan 3View](https://www.gatan.com/products/sem-imaging-spectroscopy/3view-system) serial block-face scanning electron microscope (SBF-SEM).

 Image files are: